The term “destablecoins” helps to achieve two purposes.

 Scenario 2: When HAY < $1, the supply of HAY needs to decrease

-- Since HAY is at a discount, borrowers are incentivized to buy HAY from the market to pay back the debt.
+- Since HAY is at a discount, borrowers are incentivised to buy HAY from the market to pay back the debt.

 - To decrease HAY borrowing demand, Helio will increase HAY borrowing interest, which increases HAY farming rewards